Langdale and Riverview Projects Proposed License Surrenders

 Georgia Power has retained a licensed civil engineer with expertise in water modeling to determine how dam removal may affect the project area.
 The water model will consider the current characteristics of the river and predict how it may respond following dam removal.
 This will include the volume and velocity of water coming through the river channel and the physical characteristics of the project area.
 The results of the water model will be filed with FERC and will be made publicly available as part of the decommissioning process.

 We are happy to answer any questions you may have about the Langdale and Riverview Projects.
-Please email inquiries to G2LangRiver@southernco.com.
-You can also use the form linked below to join the stakeholder mailing list to be notified of current and upcoming activities related to the proceedings.Contact us
+Please email inquiries to G2LangRiver@southernco.com or use the "Contact Us" link to the right.
+You can also click the "Join Mailing List" button to be notified of current and upcoming activities related to the proceedings.Join Mailing List